paulwizviz/go-algo/README.md

 ## Disclaimers

-* The packages in this module are intended for educational purpose only.
+* The packages in this project are intended for educational purpose only.
+* This package is constantly updated and items may be removed and modified without warning.
 * The implementation in this module are mostly based on Go 1.18